Lucky25sn/LuckyTwala-Digital-Portfolio/README.md

 **R** - Result

 **Situation:**
-I was required to publish my portfolio using GitHub Pages.
+As part of my digital portfolio assessment, I was required to publish my GitHub repository using GitHub Pages.
+I had limited experience with deploying projects online.

 **Task:**
-My task was to deploy my repository as a live website.
+My task was to enable GitHub Pages and provide evidence that my portfolio could be published and accessed online.

 **Action:**
-I configured GitHub Pages settings and ensured my files were correctly structured.
+I navigated to my repository settings and enabled GitHub Pages by selecting the main branch.
+I configured the deployment settings and generated the GitHub Pages link.
+I then captured screenshots as evidence to show that the publishing process was completed successfully.

 **Result:**
-I successfully published my portfolio online, making it accessible to others and improving my web deployment skills.
+I was able to successfully enable GitHub Pages and generate a live link for my repository.
+Although my portfolio was not fully structured with a main page, I gained an understanding of how GitHub Pages works and how to publish a project online.
+This experience improved my knowledge of deployment and prepared me to create a more complete and professional portfolio in the future.